zakvarty/reading_record/README.md

 ## Currently reading 📖
 - Eating Animals - Jonathan Saffran Foer
 - Invisible Women - Caroline Criado Perez
-- On being different - Merle Miller
+- The inheritance of loss - Kiran Desai ♣️

 ## TBR ⏲️
 - How to do nothing - Jenny Odell